Heelc/djangoRESTtest/README.md

-#Django REST framework test prj
+# Django REST framework test prj

+# This prj just for test and study